dgcuff/montypython-repository/_holygrail/scene30.md

 in war we're tough and able\
 quite indefatigable\
 between our quests we sequin vests\
-and dress like Betty gable\
+and dress like Betty Gable\
 it's a...

 **SECOND ADVISER**: HALT!